tari-labs/tari-university/src/consensus-mechanisms/BFT-consensus-mechanisms-applications/MainReport.md

 For systems with _n_ processors, of which _f_ are Byzantine, it has been shown that _no algorithm exists_ that solves the consensus problem for _f > n/3_.[[21]]

+So how then does the Bitcoin protocol get away with only needing 51% honest nodes to reach consensus?

+Well, strictly speaking, Bitcoin is NOT a BFT-CM because there is never absolute finality in bitcoin ledgers; there is always a chance (however small) that someone can 51% attack the network and rewrite the entire history.
+Bitcoin is a probabilistic consensus, rather than deterministic.

 ### Practical Byzantine Fault Tolerant Variants

 PoW suffers from non-finality, that is a block appended to a block chain is not confirmed until it is extended by many other blocks.
 Even then, its existence in the block chain is only probabilistic.
 For example, eclipse attacks on Bitcoin exploit this probabilistic guarantee to allow double spending.
 In contrast, the original PBFT protocol is deterministic. [[10]]